Vybhatt95/DMT-V/README.md

   * To download the latest Unreal Engine, please visit their website at: [www.UnrealEngine.com](https://www.unrealengine.com/what-is-unreal-engine-4).

 ###What does this repository contain?
-   * All source code files.
+   * All source code files:
        - C++
        - Blueprint
-   * Assets (TODO: feasbility?)
+   * Assets
+   * Documentation

 ###What does this repository not contain?
-   * Unreal Engine class files have not been uploaded to this repository.
+   * Unreal Engine class files
    * Steam SDK packages
-   * Visual Studio Files
+   * Visual Studio files

 ###Team Members and Responsibilities (Subject to Change)